Screen Printing vs Embroidery: What suits you?

 Choose embroidery for a durable, high-quality finish, especially if the design is more straightforward and you’re working with higher-end fabrics.

-Final thoughts
+Final Thoughts

 When deciding between screen printing and embroidery for custom apparel, consider the design’s complexity, the fabric type, and the desired aesthetic.

-Screen printing offers vibrant colors and is cost-effective for large quantities, making it ideal for promotional items and large events.
+Screen printing offers vibrant colours and is cost-effective for large quantities, making it ideal for promotional items and large events.
 Embroidery, on the other hand, provides a sophisticated and durable finish, best suited for smaller orders and more detailed designs.

 Your choice ultimately depends on your specific needs and preferences.